Did you have a narcissistic mother?

 Did they have one personality around you and another around their friends or your friends if you were allowed people into your home?
 Did others ever see the side to your parent that you could see, the side that made you feel uncomfortable?

 If you’re a people pleaser, it might just be because you were raised by a narcissist.
 Do you feel shame or guilt?
 Always try your best so that all others like you, as you were trained to accept conditional love.
-You might have always felt empty inside like you don’t deserve happiness, you might have trust issues, you may find your emotions hard to deal with.
+You might have always felt empty inside, like you don’t deserve happiness, you might have trust issues, you may find your emotions hard to deal with.
 You might find it difficult to say no to people, creating and enforcing boundaries, little self-worth and self-love if you felt this way growing up.
-Into adulthood, you may have always had to defend yourself to your parents, often doubting the reality around them.
+Into adulthood, you may have always had to defend yourself from your parents, often doubting the reality around them.
 This could be because you had a narcissistic parent.

 Click the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.